AqwamCreates/DataPredict/docs/API/ExperienceReplays/UniformExperienceReplay.md

 Change the parameters of an experience replay object.

 ```
-UniformExperienceReplay:setParametersbatchSize: number, numberOfExperienceToUpdate: number, maxBufferSize: number)
+UniformExperienceReplay:setParametersbatchSize: number, numberOfRunsToUpdate: number, maxBufferSize: number)
 ```

 #### Parameters:

 * batchSize: The number of experience to sample from for training.

-* numberOfExperienceToUpdate: The number of experience needed for a single event of experience replay.
+* numberOfRunsToUpdate: The number of run() function needed to be called to run a single event of experience replay.

 * maxBufferSize: The maximum number of experiences that can be kept inside the object.